-The Gap Year: Between Graduation and Graduate School
+The Gap Year Between Graduation and Graduate School

-Real World 101
+Real world 101

-If you are applying to a professional school program and haven't had much exposure to the field, the year may be well spent working in a law firm, human services agency, or clinic setting, depending upon your desired field.
-Professional schools want assurance that their applicants know what they're getting into, and on the basis of prior work/internships experience are prepared to get the most out their program.
+Many graduate programs require or strongly prefer that applicants have concrete work experience in the field.
+Graduate schools want assurance that their applicants know what they're getting into and, on the basis of prior work/internship experience, are prepared to get the most out their program.
 If your academic record isn't top notch, a strong recommendation from a professional in the field who has watched you work can increase your odds as an applicant.

 Some students will decide to spend their time before graduate school traveling or working abroad to combine their career interests with an international focus or get experience living in another country and culture.
 If this interests you, review the international section of our website.